Skip to content

 While many of you are comfortable with legalese, we are firm believers that misunderstood communication is not communication at all.
 On Famiglio.com when we use tax terminology the term will be highlighted green, if you move your cursor over it there will be a small definition shown.
 If you then click, we show gathered information on the same topic.

-For example: CPA, OIC, & IRA.
+For example: CPA, OIC<, & IRA.

 We hope that the functionality is useful.
-For a full listing of the terms see: Term Glossary
+For a full listing of the terms see: Term Glossary<

-Properly Document Your Donations To Charity
+Properly Document Your Charitable Donations

 Over the years, the IRS has seen numerous taxpayers attempt to claim deductions for non-cash donations which are essentially worthless.
 As a result, the level scrutiny these deductions are being given has greatly increased.